vdaas/vald/docs/user/architecture.md

 ( add flow diagram here )

-When user insert data into Vald:
+When the user insert data into Vald:

 ```
 1. The request will go through the Vald Ingress